SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/layout.md

 showing depend of the graphical statement of each element, and how all of them are layout together.

+## child Element
+Element can be inspected, but for your application, it'll probably be integrated in another element, or in a *space*.

+BlUniverse host multiple BLSpace, managed by a BlSpaceManager.

+BlOSpace and BlSpace is the new "World" for Bloc.
+=> logical representation of a window in Bloc regardless of the current Host in use

+rootElement := self defaultRoot return a BlElement
+-> we're working on a graph of BlElement.

+In the Initialize method:
+host := BlHost pickHost.
+session := Smalltalk session.

 ## Example
 ```smalltalk
 	BlElement new